lisiki-jp/okinawa_gametheory/README.md

 ### Population data: Satsuma-Ryukyu partners in crime.: Tax-Evading Bros
 "薩摩藩と近世琉球国の人口" by 尾口義男 page 8.
 [https://www.pref.kagoshima.jp/ab23/reimeikan/siroyu/documents/6757_20220514171645-1.pdf](https://www.pref.kagoshima.jp/ab23/reimeikan/siroyu/documents/6757_20220514171645-1.pdf)
 You see the beautiful table.
-But the data is fake.
+But the data is unreliable.
 (Not to blame the author, he did a great job.)
 Only the last two rows are trustworthy.

 Look at the last three rows, the population exploded in 4 years, between 1876-1880.
 167k -> 356k.